LIVENlab/enbios/README.md

 *environmental impacts and resource use of energy pathways resulting from energy system optimization models (ESOMs)**.

 It integrates Life Cycle Assessment (LCA) and Social Metabolism Assessment using the Multi-Scale Integrated Assessment of Socio-Ecosystem Metabolism (MuSIASEM).
-It has been been co-designed with decision makers and energy modellers.
+It has been co-designed with decision makers and energy modellers.

 The related python package [`enbios`](https://pypi.org/project/enbios/) takes data on energy system design and impact assessment methods to return a characterization matrix filled with bioeconomic and environmental indicators.